Get laptops on finance today. Need a new laptop for work or study? Apply for a personal loan with Monzi. $2,100 to $15,000. Approved online.

 What are the benefits of buying a laptop on finance?

 Whether you buy a car, a home or a laptop on finance, the main benefit is always the same.
 You can avoid paying a significant amount upfront.
 Often, this is an amount that you simply couldn’t afford to pay.
 By dividing your costs into instalments or loan repayments, you can spread the costs out over a long period to make it more manageable.
+Read more about buy now pay later no credit check Australia here.

 Given this, you don’t have to totally compromise your current budget just to buy that new laptop you need for work or study.
 You’ll just need to factor in your regular repayment amount.
 As a result, you should still have enough cash to afford your current, everyday expenses such as rent, food and other bills.
+Laptops on finance allow consumers to purchase computers by making monthly payments over a specified period, making technology more accessible without the need for an upfront full payment.

 Are there any drawbacks?